-To collect, collate and analyse fisher logbook information.
+To analyse fisher logbook information.
 Data to be incorporated into annual stock assessments to provide information on the commercial fishery.

 2.3.3 Survey advice note

 To provide advice on survey results assessed against the performance indicators for the fishery.